-In addition to the courses offered by the field and listed below, appropriate courses for graduate students in the field are General Biochemistry and those courses given by the Field of Neurobiology and Behavior.
+In addition to the courses offered by the Field and listed below, appropriate courses for graduate students in the Field are General Biochemistry and those courses given by the Field of Neurobiology and Behavior.

-A reading knowledge of French, German, Spanish, or Russian is desirable; proficiency in a foreign language may be required for candidates by their Special Committee.
+A reading knowledge of French, German, Spanish, or Russian is desirable; proficiency in a foreign language may be required for a candidate by his Special Committee.

-The field requires a qualifying examination at the end of the first year of residence.
-At the discretion of the examining committee, the qualifying examination may be written, or oral, or both.
+The Field requires a qualifying examination at the end of the first year of residence.
+At the discretion of the examining committee, the qualifying examination may be written or oral, or both written and oral.
 The admission to candidacy examination required by the Graduate School of Medical Sciences must be taken before six units of residence credit have been accumulated and before substantial progress has been made on the candidate's thesis research.
-The written part of the admission to candidacy examination shall consist of a detailed thesis proposal in accordance with guidelines obtainable from the field representative.
+The written part of the admission to candidacy examination shall consist of a detailed thesis proposal in accordance with quidelines obtainable from the Field Representative

-- D. Bennett: mammalian genetics, with special reference to genetic regulation during early embryonic development - D. C. Brooks: spontaneous electrical activity of the central nervous system; brain stem influences upon the visual system during sleep and wakefulness in the cat - P. G. Bullough: combined clinical, biochemical, and histological study of osteogenesis imperfecta; histological study of the pathogenesis of chondromalacia and cartilage breakdown - J. T. Ellis: experimental pathology - J. L. German: clinical and laboratory investigation in the field of human and medical genetics, particularly emphasizing cytogenetics - M. D. Gershon: the role of monoamines and the action of psychotomimetic drugs in the mammalian nervous system - F. G. Girgis: the cranial and facial sutures, their development, structure, and the analysis of sutural position; of particular interest are factors inducing chondrogenesis in the cranial vault - W. D. Hagamen: self-stimulation, habituation, and changes in affective behavior in cats; artificial intelligence in computers - T. H. Meikle, Jr.: animal studies of neural mechanisms basic to learned behaviors, particularly visual learning - R. L. Nachman: biology of platelets - T. C. Rodman: analytical cytology of cell nuclei; cytogenetics - J. Sirlin: biology of RNA - D. Soifer: structure and function of microtubules - R. C. Swan: fine structure of excitable cells - J. C. Weber: vitamin D and mineral metabolism in hard tissue
+- D. Bennett: mammalian genetics, with special reference to genetic regulation during early embryonic development - D. C. Brooks: spontaneous electrical activity of the central nervous system; brain stem influences upon the visual system during sleep and wakefulness in the cat - P. G. Bullough: combined clinical, biochemical, and histological study of osteogenesis imperfecta: and histological study of the pathogenesis of chondromalacia and cartilage breakdown - J. T. Ellis: experimental pathology - J. L. German: clinical and laboratory investigation in the field of human and medical genetics, particularly emphasizing cytogenetics - M. D. Gershon: the role of monoamines and the action of psychotomimetic drugs in the mammalian nervous system - F. G. Girgis: the cranial and facial sutures; their development, structure, and the analysis of sutural position; of particular interest are factors inducing chondrogenesis in the cranial vault - W. D. Hagamen: self-stimulation, habituation, and changes in affective behavior in cats; artificial intelligence in computers - T. H. Meikle, Jr.: animal studies of neural mechanisms basic to learned behaviors. particularly visual learning - R. L. Nachman: biology of platelets T. C. Rodman: analytical cytology of cell nuclei; cytogenetics - J. Sirlin: biology of RNA - D. Soifer: structure and function of microtubules - R. C. Swan: fine structure of excitable cells J. C. Weber: vitamin D and mineral metabolism - in hard tissue

-1. Lectures in Microscopic Anatomy - The course in microscopic anatomy and development offered by the Department of Anatomy in the Medical College to the first-year medical class is open to graduate students.
-Selected concepts of fine structure, the mechanisms by which structure develops, differentiates, and ages, and genetic control of these mechanisms are presented in the lectures to indicate a pattern of study and depth of analysis which the student can be expected to apply to the informal study of cells and tissues.
-First trimester: weeks 1-5, T 10-11, F 9-10; weeks 6-11, T W Th 10-11.
-Second trimester: T Th 10-11, F 11-12.
+1. Microscopic Anatomy.
+The course in microscopic anatomy and development offered by the Department of Anatomy in the Medical College to the first-year medical class is open to graduate students.
+Selected concepts of fine structure, the mechanisms by which structure develops, differentiates, and ages, and genetic control of these mechanisms are presented in the lectures to indicate a pattern of study and depth of analysis which the student can be expected to apply to his informal study of cells and tissues.
+First trimester and second trimester.
 The staff.

-2. Laboratory in Microscopic Anatomy In the laboratory, students gain familiarity with the microscopic anatomy of tissues and organs, principally mammalian, in a variety of physiological and developmental states by means of a prepared microscope slide collection and correlative electron micrographs.
+2. Laboratory in Microscopic Anatomy.
+In the laboratory, students gain familiarity with the microscopic anatomy of tissues and organs, principally mammalian, in a variety of physiological and developmental states by means of a prepared microscope slide collection and correlative electron micrographs.